July 31, 2020

 In my experience, including mobile apps in my lesson plans has two great advantages.
 Primarily, it gives me student-friendly methods of interactive learning.
 Additionally, the minute or two required for setup (mine and theirs) gives my learners an “approved” way to check their messages.
 Thus, when we are finished with the mobile segment, I have more of their undivided attention for a short, frontal portion.
 Win-win in my opinion.

 Just select a course that suits your pedagogical needs.
+You can edit the course according to your teaching methods and pedagogy to enhance the learning experiences of your students.
 For example, I teach at a vocational school.
 Many of my students will be working in jobs that have a customer service element.
-I used this course as part of my unit on dealing with customers.
+I used this course as part of my unit on dealing with student learning and customers for their personalized learning.

 I could have tweaked this course if needed as there is an editing/authoring option, but it was fine just as it was.

-EdApp prides itself on its mobile first platform, and we felt their commitment.
+EdApp prides itself on its mobile first platform, and we felt their commitment on active learning.
 Learners received invites to this course.
 They worked on the course in class on their mobile phones, so I could help as needed.
 However, in the future, I plan on assigning library courses for homework, basing my next lesson on the material they will have (or should have) learned on their own.

 I teach English.
 As I tell my students, English is a game, and like any game, it has its rules (grammar) and its equipment (vocabulary).
 With those, you go onto the “playing field”.
 Quizlet is my favorite choice for helping my learners have the best equipment possible.